robotology/yarp/doc/yarp_logging.md

 If you don't like the behaviour, or need to change it for some specific application, it is possible to change the callback with a custom one using the `yarp::os::Log::setPrintCallback()` method.
-It's also possible to disable output completely, by setting it to `nullptr`.
+It's also possible to disable output completely by setting it to `nullptr`.

 If log forwarding is enabled, it is also possible to change the forwarding callback with a custom one, using the `yarp::os::Log::setForwardCallback()`